-Maybe you’re throwing around the idea of a jet ski and might be wondering what the pros and cons are?
+Maybe you’re throwing around the idea of jet skis and might be wondering what the cons and pros?

 For a lot of people, a jet ski is something new and unique to them.
 Knowing whether or not it is going to be a good fit is very important to figure out beforehand.

-I want to go over all the GOOD and BAD that goes along with owning a jet ski so that you’re in the know before you buy.
+I want to go over all the GOOD and BAD that goes along with owning jet skis so that you’re in the know before you buy.

-Nothing else like it and faster than you think – Driving 35mph in your car feels like nothing, but on a jet ski it feels like you’re flying.
-You don’t have a cabin around you like in your car, and the water around you gives you a feeling you can’t get anywhere else.
+Nothing else like it and faster than you think – Driving 35mph in your car feels like nothing, but with on a jet ski it feels like you’re flying.
+You don’t have a cabin around you like in your car, and the surrounding water gives you a feeling you can’t get anywhere else.

-More control and safety features than a boat – Boats don’t have brakes, but most of the modern watercraft do.
-You also get more features like a learning mode and other things that make having a jet ski easier than having a boat.
+More control and safety features than a boat – Boats don’t have brakes, but most of the modern jet skis do.
+You also get more features like a learning mode and other things that make having jet skis easier than having a boat.

-The motorcycle of the water – It’s like having a motorcycle, but it floats!
-And you don’t have the worries of a motorcycle like sliding on sand and holding yourself up.
+The motorcycle of the water – A jet ski is like having a motorcycle, but it floats!
+And you don’t have the worries of a motorcycle, like sliding on sand and holding yourself up.

-Some watercraft have stupid good fuel economy – Compared to some boats; you’re going to get great gas mileage.
+Some jet skis have stupid good fuel economy! – One of the pros that doesn’t get discussed much, compared to most boats; you’re going to get better gas mileage.

-You can do tricks – You can flip, spin, and do many more tricks then a boat could ever do.
+You can do tricks – With a jet ski you can flip, spin, plus do many more tricks than a boat could ever do.

-Prices are good in the winter – Prices for used ones go down in the winter months.
-You can also get good deals on prior year models when they release new models.
+Prices are good in the winter – Prices for used jet skis go down in the winter months.
+You can also get good deals on prior year jet skis when they release new models.

-More Stable Than You Might Think – Some jet skis are more stable then you realize, like stand on the side of it stable.
+More Stable Than You Might Think – Some jet skis are more stable than you realize, like standing on the side of it stable.

-Servicing – To be honest, with the right tools servicing them is not hard.
+Servicing – To be honest, with the right tools, servicing a jet ski is not hard.
 But it is having the right tools and knowing how to do it is the hurdle to overcome.

 Dealerships – Many jet ski dealerships are easy to deal with because they’re in the business of selling toys.
-So don’t expect to go in thinking of the horror of buying a car, it’s way different.
+So don’t expect to go in thinking of the horror of buying a car, it’s way different buying a jet ski.

 Riding Clubs and Trips – There are many jet ski riding clubs and trips to join so you don’t get bored.

 Water Only Attractions – There are new fun things to try out like restaurants and attractions that are only located by water.
-Could even beach it and have a picnic for 2.
+Could even beach the jet ski and have a picnic for 2.

 If you can, buy two – It’s always more fun when you can go ride with someone else.
-Also, when in doubt buy a 3 seater as it sits 2 people better.
+Also, when in doubt, buy a 3 seater jet ski as it sits 2 people better.

-Easy to Clean – So much easier to clean than a boat and take out for a ride too.
+Easy to Clean – A jet ski is much easier to clean than a boat and take out for a quick ride, too.

 Smile More – It’s hard to frown on a jet ski.
 Trust me; you’ll be smiling the first time you take it out.

-Makes you feel alive – Gets the heart pumping no matter what speed you go.
-It makes you feel alive!
+Makes you feel alive – A jet ski gets the heart pumping, no matter what speed you go.
+A jet ski makes you feel alive!

 Takes the stress away – Just you and the water rushing by, all the worries of life fade away.

-All the beautiful people – Let’s be honest, you get to see and be near a lot of beautiful people in swimsuits.
+All the beautiful people – Let’s be honest, you get to see and be near plenty of beautiful people in swimsuits when on a jet ski.

-Let’s dreams come true – for some people, you know you made it in life when you have a jet ski and jet skis like the Sea-Doo Spark or Yamaha EX are more affordable then you think.
-Nothing cooler than bragging to your friends that you have a jet ski!
+Lets dreams come true – For some people, you know you made it in life when you have a jet ski, and jet skis like the Sea-Doo Spark or Yamaha EX are more affordable then you think.
+Nothing cooler than bragging to your friends that you have jet skis!

-Cost more then you think – The average person thinks a jet ski is $5k, but in reality, the average price is over $10k.
-You can get the Sea-Doo Spark that starts under $6k in 2022.
+Cost more than you think – The average person thinks a jet ski is $5k, but in reality, the average price is over $12k.
+You can get the Sea-Doo Spark that starts under $7k in 2025.

-Service Cost – Maintenance and parts cost more for Powersports stuff.
-Doesn’t matter if its a boat, motorcycle, or jet ski they cost more than the equivalent of a car.
+Service Cost – Maintenance plus parts cost more for power sports stuff.
+This doesn’t stop at jet skis, but affects boats, motorcycles, or other toys as they cost more than the equivalent of a car.

-Safety Gear is a Must – You need safety gear like life jackets before you drive.
-Wetsuit bottoms are recommended to, just read the warning sticker to learn more about this.
+Safety Gear is a Must – You need jet ski safety gear like life jackets before you go out.
+Wetsuit bottoms are recommended too, just read the warning sticker on the glove box of your jet ski to learn more.

-Drivers license – There are rules and licenses for many states.
+Driver’s license – There are rules and licenses for many states on jet skis and boats.
 For example, in my home state of North Carolina anyone born on or after Jan.
-1, 1988 has to take a boaters safety course
+1, 1988 has to take a boaters safety course.

-Age – There are age limits, too young and you can’t drive.
+Age – There are age limits on jet skis, too young, and you can’t drive.
 Check out your local wildlife or boating regulations for your state or country.

-No Roads – Since there are no roads you need to be more aware then when in your car.
+No Roads – Since there are no roads, you need to be more aware than when in your car.
+People are reckless on jet skis, so you need to pay attention and not do something stupid.

-No Trailer, pay for pickups – If you don’t get a trailer expect to pay for pick up and drop-ins.
+No Trailer, pay for pickups – If you don’t get a trailer, expect to pay for pickup and drop-ins for your jet ski.

 Jet Skis don’t come with trailers – Here is a post going over that here.

-Insurance – While many places don’t require insurance, you’ll be a fool not to get it.
+Insurance – While many places don’t require jet ski insurance, you’ll be a fool not to get it.

-You don’t drive it as often as your car – Since you don’t drive it as often as your car you have to keep the battery on charge which is quite easy to do.
-If you don’t ride a jet ski for a month or two the battery can become weak.
-But if you ride more than once a month then you’ll be fine.
+You don’t drive it as often as your car – Since you don’t drive a jet ski as often as your car, you have to keep the battery on charge, which is quite easy to do.
+If you don’t ride a jet ski for a month or two, the battery can become weak.
+But if you ride more than once a month, then you’ll be fine.
 This is more of an issue for long-term storage like you do in winter months.

-The Summer Makes Prices Go Up – They get more expensive during the summer, prices for used ones go up quite a bit (supply and demand).
+The Summer Makes Prices Go Up – Jet skis get more expensive during the summer, prices for used ones go up quite a bit (supply and demand).

-Extra service for a select few – Some models require more service than others, supercharged models require an additional service that amounts to every 8 to 10 years depending on how much you drive them, sometimes earlier than that if you drive it a lot.
+Extra service for a select few – Some jet skis require more service than others, supercharged models require an additional service that amounts to every 8 to 10 years depending on how much you drive them, sometimes earlier than that if you drive it a lot.

-Can’t drive past sunset – And you can’t install lights to allow you to do it either.
+Can’t drive a jet ski past sunset – And you can’t install lights to allow you to do it, either.
+More here.

-Some are not as stable as others – The REC-LITE models are super playful compared to the luxury models so be aware of this.
-And if you ask me, for average size adults, a 3 seater is really a 2 seater and a 2 seater is really a 1 seater.
+Some jet skis are not as stable as others – The REC-LITE models are super playful compared to the luxury jet skis, so be aware of this.
+And if you ask me, for average size adults, a 3 seater jet ski is really a 2 seater and a 2 seater is really a 1 seater.

 I reside down under Sydney NSW and very interested in the See Doo Trophy.21-22 model $30k